felidadae/owca/docs/score_algorithm.rst

 There are few limitations of our solution, which depending on usage can constitute a problem:

-- no support for **versions** of statefulset/deployment,
+- no support for **versions** of statefulset/deployment, which means, that a statefulset/deployment is considered as the same workload as long as the **name** of the statefulset/deployment matches.
-- due to used mentioned in `Configuring the Score` prometheus functions, requirements of some workload can be overestimated, e.g. if workload is wrongly configured and keeps restarting after a short period of time
+- requirements of some workload can be overestimated, e.g. if workload is wrongly configured and keeps restarting after a short period of time
-- as we take CPU/MEM requirements from Kubernetes defined limits, if workload does not have that data defined, will be ignored.
+- we support only workloads with defined CPU/MEM requirements.